Federal Direct Loan Program

 - Juniors and Seniors: $7,500

-Independent undergraduate students may be eligible for additional unsubsidized Stafford loan.
+Independent undergraduate students may be eligible for additional unsubsidized loan.
 In either case, additional lifetime aggregate borrowing limits apply.

 Parent Loans for Undergraduate Students (PLUS) are unsubsidized loans that can be used by parents of dependent students to help cover college expenses.
 Parents can use PLUS loans to borrow up to the cost of attendance minus all other financial assistance.
 These loans are partially credit-based; a parent must be approved based on their credit history.
 Interest is charged during all periods.